oh-facts/y3k-8/README.md

 When you compile an asm file, you will see the lexer and parser output.

-When you run the emulator, you will see the binary's output and the register values
+When you run the emulator, you will see the binary's output (if its using a logger to print values) and the register values

 ## For contributors